ESMValGroup/ESMValTool_Tutorial/_episodes/01-quickstart.md

 questions:

 - "What is the purpose of the quickstart guide?"
-- "How do I activate and test the ESMValTool environment?"
+- "How do I load and check the ESMValTool environment?"
 - "How do I configure ESMValTool?"
 - "How do I run a recipe?"

 objectives:

 - "Understand the purpose of the quickstart guide"
-- "Activate and test the ESMValTool environment"
+- "Load and check the ESMValTool environment"
 - "Configure ESMValTool"
 - "Run a recipe"